00:00

 I know what you are!!

 • In the English version, they intentionally avoided using the word "spy" in the translation, but judging from the voice acting, it might have been the best translation choice.
 From my personal perspective, the English version of Kobeni’s performance feels crazier and cuter, which I really like.
-It seems that this English voice actor truly understands the concept of yandere.
+This English voice actor truly understands the concept of yandere.

 Español Latino